jlicit/youtube-context/src/sql_pipeline/README.md

 `14_creator_return_rewatch_weekly_vw` Single weekly view that tracks whether viewers return to the same creator within 7 days and how often any video is a rewatch.
 It exposes both per-creator rows and an overall “ALL_CREATORS” row, plus sanity-check fields (weighted_from_parts) to verify that the overall rate equals a properly weighted mean of per-creator rates.

+`15_batch_export_views_to_csv` Iterates over a list of view names in a dataset, snapshots each view into a (replaceable) table named `<view>_pub`, exports each table to CSV files in a GCS bucket/prefix and prints a summary of the exported paths.

 ## Features
 ### 01_watch_events_fe
 - Typing and parsing for messy `date` and `time` fields (multiple formats, SAFE_* parsing).